ART. MUSIC. FOOD. COMMUNITY.

 921 MAIN STREET- SECOND FLOOR

-Pop in for a wine tasting and art exhibition as part of First Fridays (May 1).
+Stop by for a wine tasting and art exhibition as part of First Fridays (June 5).

-Artists include Joanne Becker, Kim Clarke, and Jim Tracey
+Artists include Andrew Riscart, Joanne Becker, Kim Clarke, Jim Tracey, and FryGuy

 ~Cash bar featuring Rebec Vineyards.